 The advances in technical performance levels can be portrayed in trend curves such as shown in Figures 2 through 5.
-Figure 2 shows the evolution in terms of cruise speed and payload/range of strategic bombers from the B-17 prop variable-wing supersonic bomber type 1970's.
+Figure 2 shows the evolution in terms of cruise speed and payload/range of strategic bombers from the B-17 properties of the bomber type 1970's.

-Figure 3 shows the improvement in testrategic offense missiles, starting from to liquid rockets and advanced solid r of thermonuclear warheads has, of cowarfare, but the practical availability ranges and hypersonic engagement veto making the task of strategic missile and unrewarding.
+Figure 3 shows the improvement in to strategic offense missiles, starting from to liquid rockets and advanced solld rof thermonuclear warheads has, of cowarfare, but the practical availability ranges and hypersonic engagement veto making the task of strategic missile and unrewarding.

-Figure 4 portrays the great advancement gation systems made possible by imprelectromagnetic sensors as well as t^{+-} processing.
+Figure 4 portrays the great advanceme gation systems made possible by imprelectromagnetic sensors as well as the processing.

 Figure 5 shows the much publicized in air-launched missilery.
-The missiles have can maneuver to the point where aircr of little practical value in a clear electr At the same time, much improved guid head lethality have resulted in signific.
+The missiles his can maneuver to the point where aircr of little practical value in a clear electrical value

 These and many other examples tend jections that weapon lethality will con decades ahead.
-The institutional morand industry-sponsored developments forth evolutionary improvements that combination, are likely to result in ma New technologies such as high-power r use of tactical nuclear weapons, the pc chemical or biological weapons, the de platforms such as hydrofoil surface shi ic bombers from the B-17 propeller-driven generation to the 3-wing supersonic bomber typified by the B-1 of the late
+The institutional momand industry-sponsored developments forth evolutionary improvements that combination, are likely to result in ma New technologies such as high-power ruse of tactical nuclear weapons, the pc chemical or biological weapons, the de platforms such as hydrofoil surface shi ic bombers from the B-17 propeller-driven generation to the 3-wing supersonic bomber typified by the B-1 of the late

-Lethality is defined as nY^{2/3} (CEP)^{•2} whe Y the yield, and CEP the circular error pre-
+Lethality is defined as nY^{2/3} (CEP)2 who Y the yield, and CEP the circular error pro